 Epping as author

 Epping's first published volume (approximately 100 pages), Der Kreislauf im Kosmos, appeared in 1882.
+In the book, Epping challenges atheistic naturalism.
+The slim book contains an informed discussion of the Kant - Laplace hypothesis, and a detailed criticism of its materialistic and pantheistic conclusions.
+Employing scholastic philosophy and dialectic Epping defends the concept of a supernatural universe.
 The 1914 Catholic Encyclopedia entry states: "It was an exposition and critique of the Kant-Laplace nebular hypothesis and a refutation of the pantheistic and materialistic conclusions which had been drawn from it."
+(Oddly, Epping's small book, Der Kreislauf im Kosmos was listed in Zeitschrift für Parapsychologie, 1883, Page 584.)
 Epping's most important work was begun in collaboration with the pioneering assyriologist Johann Strassmaier who, in connection with his own studies in Assyriology, had persuaded him to undertake a mathematical investigation of the Babylonian astronomical observations and tables.
 Circa 1881, after a brief period of a few years involving considerable effort Epping's efforts at decipherment were successful.
 These initial successes were published by Epping and Strassmaier in Stimmen aus Maria-Laach, Volume XXI, 1881, Pages 277-292.
 Eight years later he published Astronomisches aus Babylon oder das Wissen der Chaldäer über den gestirnten Himmel (1889).
 This small book of approximately 190 pages was important both from the standpoint of astronomy and chronology.
 It contained an exposition of aspects of late Babylonian astronomy, worked out from Strassmaier's copies of Ephemerides of the moon and the planets.
-This was later supplemented by the article "Die babylonische Berechnung des Neumondes" (Stimmen aus Maria-Laach, Volume XXXIX, 1890, Pages 225-240).
+This was later supplemented by the article "Die babylonische Berechnung des Neumondes" (Stimmen aus Maria-Laach, Volume XXXIX, 1890, Pages 225-240.
 He was also the author of a number of other articles in the journal Zeitschrift für Assyriologie und verwandte Gebiete.